pooky-labs/smart-contracts/docs/PookyBallGenesisMinter.md

 function called by backend to revoke the ball.
-This function is used when there is dispute in the payment. only BE role can call this function
+This function is used when there is dispute in the payment. only BACKEND role can call this function